apple and text book illustration

 Voice Teacher vs. Vocal Coach

 First, I'd like to clear up any confusion.
-While voice teachers and vocal coaches both work to improve singers' skill sets, they focus on different aspects.
+While often used interchangeably, it's important to understand the distinction between voice teachers and vocal coaches.
+While their ultimate goal is to enhance singers' abilities, they each have a unique focus and approach.

 A teacher works on vocal technique while a coach works on musicality and performance.